makeyourownmaker/ParametricWeatherModel/README.md

 ## Development Stage

-The repository is under active but early development and contains many limitations, hardcoded parameters and probably errors.
+The repository is under active but early development and contains some limitations, hardcoded parameters and probably errors.
 Please file an issue if you find a problem.